jcrben/es-class-fields-and-static-properties/README.md

 ##### Proposed Syntax

-Instance field declarations may either specify an initializer or not:
+Instance field declarations may either specify an initializer, shown here with an assignment operator, or not:

 ```javascript
 class ClassWithoutInits {